louispayne10/notes_and_dotfiles/mysystem.md

 ### Can only do once on laptop

-* Setup brightness, bluetooth and wifi on polybar
+* Setup volume, brightness, bluetooth and wifi on polybar (maybe have notifications when these change)
 * Setup bluetooth manageer (blueman)
 * Proper power settings
-* fprint
+* fprint for finger print?
 * `bluez`,`bluez-utils` and [polybar](https://github.com/msaitz/polybar-bluetooth) for [bluetooth](https://wiki.archlinux.org/title/bluetooth)
+* make multimonitor support work (might need to use `xrandr` to get it working)

 ### Software to consider in future